EtiJimmy/Exchange-rate-notifier-n8n/README.md

 💡 Why I Built This

 I’m learning automation from scratch with no prior tech background.
 This is one of my first real-world projects to make life easier and showcase what no-code tools can do.
+Follow me on [LinkedIn]([url](https://www.linkedin.com/in/etinyenejimmy/)) to see my AI-automation journey.